In brief:

 - Starting a business relationship with an entity on OFAC’s lists

-The civil and/or criminal penalties for doing either of these things are very substantial.
-Fines can range from thousands to millions (or even billions) of dollars, and violators can face years – or even decades – of jail time.
+The civil or criminal penalties for doing either of these things are substantial.
+Fines can range from thousands to millions (or even billions) of dollars, and violators can face years – even decades – of jail time.

 Therefore, most businesses make OFAC checks a requirement of their regulatory compliance programs in order to limit these risks.

-Currently, it’s possible to run an OFAC check online through OFAC’s Sanctions List Search tool.
-This section will provide instructions on how to check an OFAC list using it.
+This section will provide instructions on how to check the OFAC list using OFAC’s SDN List tool manually.

 1. Access OFAC’s Sanctions List Search tool